 Sporting Wall of Fame

-Narrabri Shire’s impressive sporting heritage is now cast in stone – and bronze!
+Narrabri Region’s impressive sporting heritage is now cast in stone – and bronze!

 The Narrabri Sporting Wall of Fame, constructed by Council in 2011, honours the achievements of sportsmen and women who contributed to have Narrabri named as “Australia’s Sportiest Town” in 2001.